Konstantin-Parfenov/RL-OpenAi-Gym-Class-App/README.md

   * app.py: Flask REST API application
   * env.py: MoveToBeacon1D class
   * Dockerfile: Base image is alpine3.8 with python3.7
+  * .dockerignore: Descriptions for docker to ignore files and folders
-  * requirements.txt: list of packages that the app will import
+  * requirements.txt: List of packages that the app will import
   * test_env.py: Unit_test for env class

 ## Testing the API locally
 1. Run the Flask API locally for testing.
 Go to directory with `app.py`.

 ```bash
 python app.py